 All the ingredients can be bumped against by players.
 However, since ingredients are server driven, bumping against them with client driven movements can cause desync issues.
 This sample uses NetworkRigidbody for ingredients, which sets Kinematic = true, making them immovable client side.
 This way, only server side movements (from the replicated player movements) will move the ingredients.
 Two players bumping the same ingredient will still only have one single result, calculated server side, with no risk of desync.

 This sample uses Netcode's automatic reparenting synchronization.
 By setting a NetworkObject's parent to another NetworkObject, that reparenting will be synced to connected clients.
 Note that we're also setting InLocalSpace while reparenting, to make sure the client side ingredient will be tracked the same way as the server side one (else the ingredient would be carried with latency, making it appear "dragging along behind you").
-An ownership change could also have been used here, but the client would have needed to ask the server for that change first.
+An ownership change can also have been used here, but the client would have needed to ask the server for that change first.